How to Get a $5,000 Personal Loan

-If you need money urgently, consider applying for a personal loan with direct lenders.
-Many lenders can transfer funds within 24-48 hours, or even on the same day you apply.
+If you need cash quickly, a personal loan from a direct lender is a reliable way to cover unexpected expenses.
+Many lenders can approve your application and transfer funds within 24 to 48 hours-or even the very same day you apply.

-Before you apply anywhere, know what your credit score actually qualifies you for, which fees inflate the real cost, and how your state's usury laws cap what lenders can charge.
+Before you fill out an application, it pays to know exactly what your credit score qualifies you for, how hidden fees can inflate the true cost of borrowing, and how your state's interest rate caps protect your wallet.

-- Pre-qualify with multiple lenders (soft pull only)
+- Pre-qualifying with multiple lenders using a soft credit pull

 Enter your amount to borrow from $100 to $35,000.